Inconsistency Detection

 The ArDoCo inconsistency detection approach uses trace link recovery to detect inconsistencies between natural-language architecture documentation and formal models.
 It identifies two kinds of issues:

-(a) Unmentioned Model Elements (UMEs): components or interfaces that appear in the model but are never described in the documentation; (b) Missing Model Elements (MMEs): elements mentioned in the text that do not exist in the model.
+(a) Model Entity Absent from Text (MEAT): components or interfaces that appear in the model but are never described in the documentation; (b) Text Entity Absent from Model (TEAM): elements mentioned in the text that do not exist in the model.

-The method runs a TLR procedure (namely SWATTR) and then flags any model element with no corresponding text link (a UME) or any sentence that refers to a non-modeled item (an MME).
+The method runs a TLR procedure (namely SWATTR) and then flags any model element with no corresponding text link (a MEAT) or any sentence that refers to a non-modeled item (a TEAM).

-- Detection strategy: Use the TLR results as a bridge.
+• Detection strategy: Use the TLR results as a bridge.
 After linking as many sentences to model elements as possible, any “orphan” model nodes or text mentions indicate a consistency gap.
-For example, if the model has a “Cache” component with no sentence linked, that is an UME; if the doc talks about “Common” but the model lacks it, that is an MME.
+For example, if the model has a “Cache” component with no sentence linked, that is a MEAT; if the doc talks about “Common” but the model lacks it, that is a TEAM.

-- Results: The approach achieved an excellent F1 (0.81) for the underlying trace recovery.
-For inconsistency detection, it attained ~93% accuracy in identifying UMEs and ~75% for MMEs, significantly better than naive baselines.
+• Results: The approach achieved an excellent F1 (0.81) for the underlying trace recovery.
+For inconsistency detection, it attained ~93% accuracy in identifying MEAT and ~75% for TEAM, significantly better than naive baselines.
 These results suggest that using trace links is a promising way to find documentation-model mismatches.

 Related Publication